stothard-group/snp_conversion/README.md

 to make a prediction.
 However, this value can be changed by editing the variable `minimum_correct_snp_fraction` at the top of `lib/check_format.py`.

-## Note for Windows Users

-This program can be used on Windows systems and on systems with Windows Subsystem for Linux (WSL). **If you have WSL installed**, it is strongly recommended that SNP Conversion is run in that partition (and the user input files are also in that partition).
-This will allow for parallel processing of input data and therefore faster program runtime.  **If WSL is not installed**, you will not be able to run the `sample_conversion.sh` Bash script within the `sample_files` directory.
-However, you will be able to run the sample commands within that file (also found at the end of this README).
-You can compare the output files from those commands with the contents of the corresponding files in `sample_files/sample_output/`, as these should be identical, with the exception of timestamps.

 ## Input Files